hkennyv/hkennyv/README.md

 # Hi, I'm Kenny 👋

-I love learning and experimenting with technology across the entire stack (from making schematics and laying out PCBs to writing firmware to writing software GUIs).
+I love learning and experimenting with technology across the entire stack (from making schematics and laying out PCBs to writing firmware or software).

 My other interests riding my bicycle or my motorcycle, playing video games, and hanging out with my cat!